v0-alpha/src-mq/README.md

 - `xLarge` (1140 pixels)
 - `xxLarge` (1300 pixels)

-Breakpoint values are converted to ems, assuming an em is 16 pixels.
+_n.b. breakpoint values are converted to ems, assuming an em is 16 pixels._

 ### @media type
 The default is `all`.